jaythad13/Mathematikezettelkasten/Fourier Analysis --- math-139/notes/The isoperimetric inequality.md

 ###### _proof:_

-Our main tool here is [[Fourier Analysis --- math-139/notes/Square convergence of Fourier series#_corollary _ Parseval's identity|Parseval's identity]].
+Our main tool here is [[Fourier analysis --- math-139/notes/Square convergence of Fourier series#_corollary _ Parseval's identity|Parseval's identity]].

 We will assume without loss of generality $\Gamma$ has length $2 \pi$ with $\mathbf{x}_{\Gamma} = (x, y) : [0, 2 \pi] \to \mathbb{R}^{2}$ an arclength parametrisation.
 Thus, we want to show $\mathfrak A \le \pi$.